Frequently Asked Questions (FAQs)

 What if you don't make the decoy I want?

-Contact us.
+Contact us!
 Sometimes it’s as simple as painting an existing blank in another plumage pattern.
-In some cases we can make minor modifications to a blank such as with the oystercatchers and Upland Sandpiper that both come from the Whimbrel blank.
-Making a new decoy from scratch requires the carving of a master, and making a new mold.
-It’s a time consuming and labor intensive process requiring about 3 months.
-A minimum of 100 decoys is required for us to consider making a new master.
-Cost varies with the species.
+In some cases, we can make minor modifications to a blank such as with the oystercatchers and Upland Sandpiper that both come from the Whimbrel blank.
+Making a new decoy from scratch requires the carving of a master and making a new mold.
+It’s a time consuming and labor-intensive process requiring about 3 months.
+A minimum order of 100 decoys is required for us to consider making a new master.
+Cost varies by the species.

 Do you make floating decoys?